Meet Chancellor Mnookin | Wisconsin Alumni Association

 Join fellow UW alumni and friends online for a livestream and Q & A with the incoming chancellor.
 The talk will be moderated by Mike Knetter, president and CEO of the Wisconsin Foundation and Alumni Association.

-Jennifer L. Mnookin, JD, PhD is the Ralph and Shirley Shapiro Professor of Law at the University of California, Los Angeles (UCLA).
-She has been a member of the UCLA School of Law faculty since 2005, serving as Vice Dean for Faculty and Research in 2007–09, Vice Dean for Faculty Recruitment and Intellectual Life in 2012–13, and dean since 2015.
-She has lead new programs in human rights, criminal justice, and immigration as well as expanded clinical opportunities in areas ranging from veterans’ needs to documentary filmmaking.
-Mnookin is the founder and faculty co-director of PULSE @ UCLA Law (the Program on Understanding Law, Science & Evidence).
-She is a coauthor of two major treatises on evidence: The New Wigmore, A Treatise on Evidence: Expert Evidence and Modern Scientific Evidence: The Law and Science of Expert Testimony.
+Jennifer L. Mnookin, JD, PhD, is the Ralph and Shirley Shapiro Professor of Law at the University of California, Los Angeles (UCLA).
+She has been a member of the UCLA School of Law faculty since 2005, serving as vice dean for faculty and research in 2007–09, vice dean for faculty recruitment and intellectual life in 2012–13, and dean since 2015.
+She has led new programs in human rights, criminal justice, and immigration as well as expanded clinical opportunities in areas ranging from veterans’ needs to documentary filmmaking.
+Mnookin is the founder and faculty codirector of the Program on Understanding Law, Science & Evidence (PULSE) at UCLA Law.
+She is a coauthor of two major treatises on evidence: The New Wigmore: A Treatise on Evidence — Expert Evidence and Modern Scientific Evidence The Law and Science of Expert Testimony.
 She has published extensively on issues relating to forensic science.
 She was elected to the American Law Institute in 2011 and the American Academy of Arts and Sciences in 2020.
 In 2022, she was selected as the next chancellor of the University of Wisconsin–Madison.

 A recording and recap of the livestream will be available on uwalumni.com after the event.